 My love of creating art, my urge to travel, and my need for a new beginning lead me to Puerto Rico.
 I shipped out a box full of my supplies and hopped on a plane with my dog.
 The beaches in West Puerto Rico are known for the sea glass and after the right set of waves and in the right spots it is plentiful.
 There is endless craft supplies just laying along the shoreline just waiting for me to lug home and play with!
 With a good Dremel and a vivid imagination the possibilities are Endless!
 It is truly an artist’s paradise here, so much nature and positive vibes.

 Feel free to browse through my Etsy site to see what treasures are available for purchase.
 I will also continuously post pictures of my current creations here so stay tuned!
 Some of the pictures below have their purchase links attached, click away.
 Creating is my passion and I could not continue to do it as freely without your love and support.
-If there is anything that you see and want, please contact me.
+If there is anything that you see and want, please contact me or have a browse through my Etsy Shop (link listed below!).
 If you have any ideas or challenges for me, please contact me. if you just want to say hi, contact me!
 Thank you so much for taking the time to meander through my page, I love your feedback!

 Meraki (n): the soul, creativity, or love put into something; the essence of yourself that is put into your work